nh0556/Hello-World/README.md

 # Hello-World

-A scratch-pad to test git commands safely.
+A scratch-pad to test git commands and webhooks safely.